JOIN TEAM NINA!

 Yet, Nina's commitment to our community expand beyond the important issue of education.
 A proponent of responsible gun ownership, Nina is a proud member of the Network for Gun Safety, a grassroots organization that has the goal of passing common-sense gun safety legislation across our country.
 As well, as a believer in the protection of our beautiful natural resources, Nina is a member of the Environmental Defense Fund.
 She is also a member of the League of Women Voters and the National Organization for Women (NOW).
 In these roles, Nina has continuously demonstrated responsible and forward-thinking leadership.
 In fact, as a Block Captain in the Avalon Park Neighborhood Watch, Nina was recognized with the Block Captain Award for excellence in advocacy.

 Nina has been married for 25 years to her husband Dave, a professional Hall of Fame baseball scout.
 Nina's three kids - Mark, Anna, and Dax - have proudly attended Orange County Public Schools.
-While Mark is a successful attorney in Denver, Anna attends University, and Dax is a junior at Timber Creek High school.
+While Mark is a successful attorney in Denver, Anna attends the University of Kansas, and Dax is a junior at Timber Creek High school.
 Her family is completed by Willow and Boris, a dog and a cat that were rescued after Hurricane Maria.
 During her free time, you can find Nina meeting her neighbors, dancing, and volunteering for various causes.

 Nina is the community-oriented, responsible, and servant advocate and leader who will stand up for Orange and Brevard County residents in Tallahassee.

 Nina believes access to affordable, quality healthcare should be a right, not a privilege.
 She will work to:

 Expand Medicaid to cover the more than 800 thousand uninsured Floridians.

 Make access to mental health readily available for all.